Friday Night Fictions: for debut authors

 I also realise how important bloggers and reviewers have become in promoting first time writers’ work.
 If you review any of the works featured, or interview any writers, in Friday Night Fictions, I will link your reviews in the following edition so there is a developing dialogue around each writer’s work…Email me and let me know.

 The scope of the internet means first-time works don’t have to come and go without a trace.
 Unlike printed book publishing, there is time online — to reflect, to debate.
-Works can stay current and relevant for as long as readers want to look at them, with ebooks available…that’s why I encourage writers who have published in 2013 to contact me.
+Works can stay current and relevant for as long as readers want to look at them, with ebooks available…that’s why I encourage writers who have published in 2013 and 2014 to contact me.

 The title comes because I’ve become addicted to the TV show Friday Night Lights.
 I started watching it on Friday nights.
 I know, I always come to things a bit late.
 I’d get the kids to bed early, wrap myself in a doona, hold my husband’s hand and settle in for some good drama and great southern American hairstyles.
 Then it eked out to Thursdays, Saturdays, Sundays.
 Then series one ended and now I’m wringing my hands each night as I wait for the next series to arrive in the post on DVD.
 Sometimes it’s good to wait for good things.
 You know, like we used to.
 I originally discovered the series when a friend sent me this article written by Lorrie Moore (you now need to subscribe to get it, but it’s worth it).